4 Ways To Push Through Adversity and Failure Without Ego

 “Act with fortitude and honor,” Alexander Hamilton once wrote to a distraught friend in serious financial and legal trouble of the man’s own making.
 “If you cannot reasonably hope for a favorable extrication, do not plunge deeper.
 Have the courage to make a full stop.”

 A full stop.
 It’s not that you should quit everything.
 It’s that a fighter who can’t tap out or a boxer who can’t recognize when it’s time to retire gets hurt.
 Seriously so.
 You have to be able to see the bigger picture.
 Are you going to make it worse?
 Or are you going to emerge from this with your dignity and character intact?
 Are you going to live to fight another day?
+Sometimes, the right thing is to just retire.
+Sure, fame and glory are amazing, but how does getting injured help you enjoy life.
+Retirement is a natural step for many people.
+However, there are a few things that people need to consider, such as these different ways of releasing equity from your home.
+The important thing to know though is when it’s the right time for you to retire.

 One of ego’s worst traits is the tendency to turn a minor inconvenience or insult into a massive sore.
 The wound festers, becomes infected, and can borderline kill us with the hatred and anger bubbling up.
 Hatred is ego embodied.